 - benefit countless families and loved ones of those in need

-Anyone can be a potential donor.
+Anyone can be considered as a potential donor.
 Age is less important than the health of your organs and tissues.

-It is also possible to donate while you're still alive.
+It is also possible to donate organs while you're still alive.
 In special cases, living donors:

 - can donate a kidney, part of the liver, and a lobe of the lung